-The Discovery School embraces the benefits that outdoor learning experiences can have on our children.
+The Discovery School embraces the benefits that outside learning experiences can have on our children.
 It can provide children with hands-on experiences in nature and enhances their learning through using their senses.
 In addition, regular exposure to nature can improve a child’s well-being by decreasing stress and anxiety as well as helping to elevate mood and emotions.
-Furthermore, the outdoor environment can naturally inspire children to become more physically active and motivate them to work together in groups which can develop their social skills.
+Furthermore, the outside environment can naturally inspire children to become more physically active and motivate them to work together in groups which can develop their social skills.

 Forest school is inclusive to all children.
 Through regular sessions of hands-on learning experiences in a natural environment, it enables children to develop physically, emotionally and creatively as well as improve their well-being, self-confidence and self-esteem.

 Our internal Forest School Practitioner has designed a progressive programme to ensure that the children experience Forest School through all the seasons come rain, snow or shine and is concentrating on providing sessions to EYFS, Year 1 and Year 2 across this academic year.
 However, Mrs Chapman also offers outside learning experiences to Year 3 to Year 6 which links experiential learning to their curriculum.

 Have a look at this video to some of the benefits of Forest School

 For further information about the history and ethos of Forest School, please click here.

 Below is some guidance on what to wear for Forest Schools:

 Old clothes that parents don’t mind getting muddy

 Wellies (with 2 pairs of socks, or snow boots in cold weather)

 Please wear lots of layers as it is easy to take layers off if necessary.
 The Forest School area tends to be cooler than the playground.